Gravitational and electromagnetic radiation from binary black holes with electric and magnetic charges: Elliptical orbits on a cone: Introduction

 A dyonic black hole is a {nonrotating or rotating black hole with an electric charge $q$ and a magnetic charge $g$.
-A dyonic nonrotating black hole} has the same metric as the Reissner-Nordstr\"{o}m black hole with $q^2$ replaced by $q^2+g^2$ \cite{1982PhRvD..25..995K}. {In the previous paper \cite{Liu:2020vsy}, which will be denoted as I, we have derived the equations of motion of dyonic black hole binaries and explored features of static orbits (without radiation)}.
+A dyonic nonrotating black hole} has the same metric as the Reissner-Nordstr\"{o}m black hole with $q^2$ replaced by $q^2+g^2$ \cite{1982PhRvD..25..995K}.
+In the Minkowski spacetime, the nonrelativistic interaction of two dyons was studied in a quantum theory~\cite{1968PhRv..176.1480Z} and in classical theory~\cite{1976AnPhy.101..451S} . {In the previous paper \cite{Liu:2020vsy}, which will be denoted as I, we have derived the equations of motion of dyonic black hole binaries and explored features of static orbits (without radiation)}.
 In Ref.~I, static orbits of dyonic black hole binaries {on a conic section are divided into three categories: (1) $e=0$; (2) $e \neq 0$ and $\sin \theta$ is rational; (3) $e \neq 0$ and $\sin \theta$ is irrational ($\theta$ is the conic angle, $e$ is the eccentricity with the definition in Eq.~\eqref{tilde}.)}, and the orbits of dyonic black hole binaries in those different cases have different topology.
 In the first case of $e=0$, the three-dimensional trajectory is a two-dimensional circular orbit.
 In the second case when $e \neq 0$ and $\sin \theta$ is rational, the orbit is closed and confined to the surface of a cone.
 In the last case when $e \neq 0$ and $\sin \theta$ is irrational, the conic-shaped orbit of the binary is not closed and shows a chaotic behavior of a conserved autonomous system. {For circular orbits, in Ref.
 I we have calculated the total emission rate of energy and angular momentum due to gravitational and electromagnetic radiation.
 Furthermore, the merger times of dyonic binaries for circular orbits are calculated.}